 For anyone doubting the potential severity of covert abuse let’s compare it to a drip of water.
 At a quick glance, a single drop of water can seem harmless.
 But what happens when that drop of water doesn’t stop?
 It drips slowly, once an hour, every hour, every day, every week, every month.
 What happens to what is catching the drop of water?
 Erosion.
 That drip of water starts eating away at whatever is underneath it until there is irreparable damage.
 And that’s exactly what covert abuse does.

 Covert abuse is meant to murder your soul.
 It’s meant to slowly, deceptively, inescapably eat away at who you are from the inside so that no one else can see what’s happening.

-Post separation abuse is something I had never heard of until this past year.
-When you exit an abusive or toxic relationship, I didn’t know but, the red flag behaviors during a relationship can drastically escalate after a relationship ends, and that’s exactly what happened to me.
+Post separation abuse is something I had never heard of before.
+When you exit an abusive or toxic relationship, the red flag behaviors during a relationship can drastically escalate after a relationship ends, and that’s exactly what happened to me.

 Domestic violence doesn’t just affect the victim.
 It affects the victims' children, family, friends, coworkers, and community.
 “It causes diminished psychological and physical health, decreases the quality of life, and results in decreased productivity. ” (https://www.ncbi.nlm.nih.gov/books/NBK499891/)

 If we can bring awareness to our voices and experiences, maybe it can help someone else in a similar situation navigate their obstacles with a little more ease and hope.
 Maybe it can make someone think twice about judging or gossiping about someone.

 I have personally struggled with depression and PTSD.
 I used to be exuding creative energy, an endless drive, an inability to get sick, I used to be able to do it all.
 That was until the PTSD, depression, anxiety, and constantly activated fight or flight system caught up with me.